theweebcoders/CommercialBreaker/README.md

 Q: Why don't you just ffmpeg, ffprobe, and ffplay the normal way and let python find them?

+  It does now but it didn't before.
+I know you want to know

+Q: Why?

   One dumb reason.
 My last name has an apostrophe in it, and it broke "Path" on Windows.
 So some programs, even if added to Path, cannot be called from Python.
-I'm sure I can't be the only one with this problem, so I just left it like this for now.
-If you want to change it, you can just change the path in the config.
+I'm sure I can't be the only one with this problem, so I left in the option to let you call the executibles directly.
+You no longer need to do this as I fixed it but I left it in just in case.
+Also, this only works on Windows.

 Q: The GUI freezes when I run a tool.
 What's going on?